PPPPatrick0/AstellKern-DAP-Root-Guide/README.md

 ```
 Another factory menu will appear on the device's screen.
 Tap the first option on this screen (the one related to ADB).
+(Note: On the PD10, it may not be the first option.)
 This will permanently activate ADB Debugging mode, and it will persist through reboots.

 ### 2. Obtaining the Image Files